Tips for Taking Kids to Disney World

 However, not everyone agrees.
 “Rent a stroller!
 Even for your kids that have outgrown them…Something that’s comfortable for the kids, we had an lightweight break and had to call Orlando Stroller Rentals they got us one that day.
 Amazing.
 It cost the same as our stroller we bought and it was a double, had lots of room for bag and a big sun shade,” says Jill M.

 It’s about a 50/50 split as to whether you should bring a stroller or rent one at Walt Disney World.
 Megan R. shared this: “TAKE your own stroller!
 Totally not a hassle in the airport (can be gate checked for free) and so much nicer and cheaper than renting the plastic ones from Disney.”
-On the other side, some parents recommend renting a stroller because what you’ll want at Walt Disney World might differ from what you’d normally use at home.
-Again, a YMMV situation.

-Regardless of whether you rent or bring your own, the overwhelming recommendation parents shared with us was to use an umbrella stroller.
 Dawn B. said this: “When my boys were younger, we always brought umbrella strollers (if it reclines for naps, that’s a bonus–not all umbrella’s recline).
 The umbrella stroller was nice because it folds easily for bus rides to parks and helps save grown ups from carrying little ones from the parking lot into the park.”

 Kayla E. shared a few additional tips: “Bring a poncho or rain cover for your stroller…if you’re in a ride or eating when an afternoon rainstorm breaks out, that will help.
 Tie a scarf, balloon, something identifying on stroller.
 It will probably be moved from the time you park it to picking it up.”
 She further added, “think in advance how you’ll ride the bus.
 If you have two or more kids, a stroller, and a few bags, boarding the bus can be a mess.

-Know how to fold the stroller, and if you can, fold it before the bus arrives, not as you’re stepping aboard.”
+Know how to fold the stroller, and if you can, fold it before the bus arrives, not as you’re stepping aboard.
 The bus advice is something to consider when deciding which stroller to use in the parks.
 On the one hand, a Cadillac-sized stroller can be nice to use, but the drawback is transporting it when there aren’t kids in it, which can really be a pain.
 Weigh the pros and the cons before settling on one stroller.

-Enhancing the Fun!
+Enhancing the Magic!

 A lot of people look for little ways to make the trip more “magical” for their kids.
 We’d advise parents not to fret too much about adding more “magic” for the kids, as it seems more likely to put pressure on the adults than to really result in that much of an enhanced experience for the kids.
 Really, if you’re a kid at Walt Disney World, that’s already about as magical as it gets.